-Joseph Swensen was appointed Principal Conductor of Malmö Opera in 2007 and his contract has recently been extended for a second term of three years, until the end of 2011.
-His past and future productions at Malmö Opera include La Bohème, Macbeth, La Fanciulla del West, Salomé, La Traviata and Vanessa
+Joseph Swensen was appointed Principal Conductor of Malmö Opera in 2007 and his contract was extended for a second term of three years, until the end of 2011.
+His productions at Malmö Opera include La Bohème, Macbeth, La Fanciulla del West, Salomé, La Traviata and Vanessa

 Swensen has a number of regular guest conducting commitments including Ensemble Orchestral de Paris, London Mozart Players, Hallé, BBC Symphony Orchestra, BBC National Orchestra of Wales, Los Angeles Chamber Orchestra, Orchestre National de Montpellier, Netherlands Symphony Orchestra, Orquesta de la Ciudad de Granada and Orquestra Nacional do Porto.
-With the Orchestre National du Capitole de Toulouse he is conducting a Mahler cycle which will culminate in a performance of the 9th symphony in 2011, the centenary of Mahler's death.
+With the Orchestre National du Capitole de Toulouse he conducted a Mahler cycle which culminated in a performance of the 9th symphony in 2011, the centenary of Mahler's death.

 Joseph Swensen was born in 1960 in New York (an American, of Norwegian-Japanese descent) he lives with his family in Copenhagen, Denmark